 and adjuvant chemotherapy.

-- Stage II bladder carcinoma following neo-adjuvant chemotherapy and appropriate
+- Stage II or III bladder carcinoma following neo-adjuvant chemotherapy and

 NOTE: Appropriate therapy" for each disease must be consistent with NCCN Clinical Practice